Updated July 2020!

-When you cut the cord with cable and you are looking for alternative media sources, both paid and free Kodi add-ons and IPTV services, which offer virtually limitless entertainment, seem tempting.
+When you cut the cord with cable and you are looking for alternative media sources, both free and paid Kodi addons and IPTV services, which offer virtually limitless entertainment, seem tempting.

-But these services very often fail to live up to their promise, and so are not always worth the risk.
+But these services very often fail to live up to their promise, and so, they are not always worth the risk.

 You will no doubt have seen marketing headlines like: